Creamy Butternut Squash Soup Recipe

 Step_7 How to cook butternut squash soup at home

-• Before blending, check whether vegetables are all cooked through.
-To make consistency of the squash soup the way I want, I pour some amount of broth from the pot into a cup.
+• Before blending, check whether the vegetables are all cooked through.
+To make the consistency of the squash soup the way I want, I pour some amount of broth from the pot into a cup.
 Then take the blender and grind the vegetables.
 Add broth little by little if necessary.

 Step_8 How to cook butternut squash soup at home

-• Put blended soup on the heat once more, add light cream and bring it to a boil.
+• Put blended soup on the heat once more, add light cream, and bring it to a boil.
 And your creamy butternut squash soup is ready!

 Step_9 How to cook butternut squash soup at home

 • Best served with spicy croutons.
-Here is an easy and quick recipe: cut two slices of bread into small cubes, fry them together with favorite herbs and spices in a skillet without any oil.
+Here is an easy and quick recipe: cut two slices of bread into small cubes, and fry them together with your favorite herbs and spices in a skillet without any oil.

 Step_10 How to cook butternut squash soup at home

-• Pour soup into serving deep plates, sprinkle some sesame seeds and chopped fresh herbs over.
+• Pour soup into serving deep plates, sprinkle some sesame seeds, and chopped fresh herbs over.
 Enjoy your meal!

 Creamy Butternut Squash Soup Recipe

-Course: Soup
+Course Soup

-Cuisine: International
+Cuisine International

-Keyword: Butternut Squash Soup
+Keyword Butternut Squash Soup

-Servings: 4 servings
+Servings 4 servings

-Calories: 46kcal
+Calories 46kcal

 Ingredients